Roeperni/bomarkdown/README.md

 ##### Introduction

 Each line of the bom is an item.
-Items can be linked either by a hiearchy link or a transversal (implement) link.
+Items can be linked either by a hiearchy link or a transversal(s) link(s).

 ##### Heirachy